da1la/SucklessPad/README.md

 # SucklessPad
 # This project is aimed to all who wanna from their gamepads more than just few buttons on cable.
+## Make your controller great again
 Why am i doing that s##t ?
-answer is very easy. i just wanna cool bluetooth gamepad for cheap
+Answer is very easy, i just wanna maximally functional bluetooth gamepad for cheap

 # Features in future:
 1. Holo triggers